 - Sun dried tomatoes are VERY EASY to make.
 Slice, drizzle, sprinkle, bake.
 Hands off while they slowly dry in the oven.

-- They pack a HUGE FLAVOR punch, so are perfect for dressing up every day pastas, salads, or sandwiches.
+- They pack a HUGE FLAVOR punch, so are perfect for dressing up every day pastas, pizzas, salads, or sandwiches.
 That is, if they make it that long.
 We ate the whole first pan I made within the hour.

-How to Use Sun Dried Tomatoes
+How to Use Homemade Sun-Dried Tomatoes

 Once you have a pan of sweet, colorful dried tomatoes, there are endless ways to use them!